tobini/TruffleMATE/Documentation/Experiments.md

 Hash-based vs. Array-based Layouts
 ----------------------------------
-The experiment in the paper is described in Section 6.3.2
+The metaobject for realizing a hash-based layout is described in the paper in Section 6.3.2.